-2 According to the Bonner Bridge Replacement SDEIS (p.I-15) summer average Saturday traffic over the Bonner Bridge will exceed 20,000 vehicle per day, and the level of service on peak season Saturdays will be rated "E", which indicates roadway capacity will be reached, traffic speeds are irregular, or the posted speed limit is not consistently met, and congestion exists.
+&lt;sup>3 According to the Bonner Bridge Replacement SDEIS (p.1-15) summer average Saturday traffic over the Bonner Bridge will exceed 20,000 vehicle per day, and the level of service on peak season Saturdays will be rated "E", which indicates roadway capacity will be reached, traffic speeds are irregular, or the posted speed limit is not consistently met, and congestion exists.

 The consistent and comprehensive collection, reporting, and analysis of incident data (e.g. traffic information and accidents, security or resource threats, etc) is a significant challenge for NPS, if not the entire Department of Interior (DOI).
-Currently, park units may report incidents in hard copy, and use separate databases like the Crime Reporting Incident Management Entry System (CRIMES), the Case Incident Reporting System (CIRS)4, the Service-wide Traffic Accident Reporting System (STARS), or proprietary systems developed for a specific unit.
-Compliance with using these systems varies from park to park.
+Currently, park units may report incidents in hard copy, and use separate databases like the Crime Reporting Incident Management Entry System (CRIMES), the Case Incident Reporting System (CIRS)5, the Service-wide Traffic Accident Reporting System (STARS), or proprietary systems developed for a specific unit.
+Compliance with this mandate varies from park to park.
 In park locations where only hard copy reports are maintained, assembling incident data to illustrate baseline safety conditions or to reveal trends may be administratively challenging.
-In addition, parks may have separate criteria for determining what is considered a reportable accident; for example, some parks report all traffic accidents and some report only accidents with property damage over \$1000 or when an insurance company is involved.
-Thus the types of incidents reported by parks may vary greatly.
+In addition, parks may have separate criteria for determining what is considered a reportable accident; for example, some parks report all traffic accidents and some report only accidents with property damage over \$1000 or when an insurance company is involved.6 Thus the types of incidents reported by parks may vary greatly.
 In summation, the various reporting systems and methodologies for collecting incident data at parks makes expedient and meaningful analysis of the information difficult.

-Based on discussions with Cape Hatteras NS staff, traffic incidents, especially severe accidents and those involving fatalities, are well known to park staff and were documented appropriately with local or state authorities.
-However, there is a lack of documentation by Cape Hatteras NS of such events for its own use and analysis.
-Crash data including detailed report descriptions such as accident type (i.e. right-angle, rearend, head-on, pedestrian/bicycle/animal related), location, description of event, severity, and weather conditions are integral to effectively evaluating existing transportation safety needs and planning for potential future roadway safety needs, especially as road user groups may change over time.
+Based on discussions with Cape Hatteras NS staff, traffic incidents, especially severe accidents and those involving fatalities, are documented by local or state authorities but NPS does not maintain separate documentation.
+Crash data including detailed report descriptions such as accident type (i.e. right-angle, rear-end, head-on, pedestrian/bicycle/animal related), location, description of event, severity, and weather conditions are integral to effectively evaluating existing transportation safety needs and planning for potential future roadway safety needs, especially as road user groups may change over time.

 Since comprehensive crash data on Bodie Island were not available to analyze for this study, the study team relied on 1999-2006 crash data from a combination of NCDOT and NPS sources.
 As reported in Section 4 of the Conditions Inventory/Assessment, for the years 1999-2006, available crash data indicated that vehicular incidents on NC 12 through Bodie Island occurred infrequently, with no reported pedestrian or bicycle accidents.
-However, during the same period, two fatalities resulted from separate events, a low-speed head-on collision along Lighthouse Bay Drive7 and a failed U-turn along NC 12.
+However, during the same period, two fatalities resulted from separate events, a low-speed head-on collision along Lighthouse Bay Drive (RIP Route #0202) and a failed U-turn along NC 12.9

-Non-motorized and vehicular access on Lighthouse Bay Drive

-Bodie Island Lighthouse is accessed by a narrow two-lane, two-way asphalt road, Lighthouse Bay Drive, from NC 12 immediately across from the entrance to Coquina Beach.
-Three main safety needs have been identified for access to and along Lighthouse Bay Drive.
+Non-motorized and vehicular access on Lighthouse Bay Drive (RIP Route #0202) Bodie Island Lighthouse is accessed by a narrow two-lane, two-way asphalt road, Lighthouse Bay Drive (RIP Route #0202), from NC 12 immediately across from the entrance to Coquina Beach.
+Three main safety needs have been identified for access to and along Lighthouse Bay Drive (RIP Route #0202).